dog-broad/3_2-Needs/IOTCC_Notes/Unit3_LAQ.md

   - Object-oriented model encompassing data access, alarms/events, historical data, methods, and type systems.

 OPC UA improves how different systems work together securely, adding more features than typical SCADA systems.

+# Extensions of RFID Standards

+### CASAGRAS and CASAGRAS2 Projects
+CASAGRAS and CASAGRAS2 were projects aimed at advancing RFID technology within the framework of the Internet of Things (IoT).
+CASAGRAS started in 2009 and CASAGRAS2 continued from 2010 to 2012.
+They brought together international partners to address global RFID issues and support standards development for IoT applications.

+- **Improvements:**
+  - **Standardization:** Facilitated global collaboration on RFID standards, crucial for interoperability.
+  - **Research Basis:** Provided foundational studies aiding the development of RFID technologies within the IoT context.
+  - **International Coordination:** Fostered partnerships across Europe, the US, China, Japan, Brazil, and Korea to address global RFID challenges.

+### BRIDGE Project
+The BRIDGE project, funded by the EU, focused on overcoming barriers to RFID adoption in Europe.
+It extended EPCglobal standards, enhancing the infrastructure for RFID systems.
+A key aspect was its contribution to IoT-A, specifically through the Discovery Service, which enabled efficient data exchange among RFID nodes.

+- **Improvements:**
+  - **Extended Standards:** Enhanced EPCglobal standards to overcome barriers to RFID adoption in Europe.
+  - **IoT Integration:** Contributed to IoT-A by developing the Discovery Service, optimizing RFID data exchange among nodes.
+  - **EU Support:** Supported by EU funding, ensuring broad implementation and support within European regions.

+### Cross UBiQuitous Platform (CUBIQ) Project
+CUBIQ aimed to create a unified platform for context-aware applications using RFID technology.
+It involved nine organizations in Japan and emphasized seamless integration of data and services across diverse IoT architectures.
+Key components included mobile terminals equipped with RFID readers, a core infrastructure for data sharing, and systems for locating individuals or objects based on RFID tags.

+- **Improvements:**
+  - **Unified Platform:** Developed a cohesive platform for context-aware applications using RFID technology.
+  - **Data Integration:** Unified data access and processing across diverse IoT architectures, enhancing efficiency.
+  - **Location Services:** Enabled precise location estimation of individuals or objects through RFID tag information.
+  - **Standardization with USDL:** Utilized USDL for defining universal service models, promoting interoperability.